vaadin-component-factory/vcf-auto-select-combobox/README.md

 1. When in the `vcf-auto-select-combobox` directory, run `npm install` to install dependencies.

-1. Run `npm start` to open the demo.
+1. Run `npm run serve` to open the demo.

 <!--
 ## Vaadin Pro